 The day of the appointment, please have your child dress in comfortable, loose-fitting clothing, such as shorts and a T-shirt.
 This allows the provider to examine your child more easily.

 - All outside medical records that you were not able to fax or mail to us in advance.

 - Any pre-authorization your insurance company may require.

 - Co-pay or co-insurance for the visit.
 If you have any questions, please call 1-800-664-7855 or see Billing and Insurance.

 - The name and phone number of your pharmacy.

 - A parent or legal guardian must be present for all appointments.
 If you are a legal guardian, please bring proof of guardianship.

 - All of the medications your child currently takes — including over-the-counter medications — in a bag.
 If you’d prefer to write a list of medications, we will need the medicine name, dosage, frequency, prescribing doctor, pharmacy name and phone number, as well as how long your child has been using this medication.
 Most families find it easier to toss everything in a bag and bring it along!

 When you arrive

-The Adrenal and Puberty Center is located within the Division of Endocrinology on the third floor of the Richard D. Wood Pediatric Ambulatory Care Center, on CHOP’s Main Campus.
-Paid parking is available below the Wood Center.
+The Adrenal and Puberty Center is located within the Division of Endocrinology on the seventh floor of the Buerger Center for Advanced Pediatric Care, on CHOP’s Main Campus.
+Parking can be validated for $4.00.